‘The Denver Actors Fund’s volunteer angels stepped up and came through the way they always do.’

 Ever thought about taking a more active role in The Denver Actors Fund?
 Click here for more information

 MONDAY, SEPTEMBER 30: “Miscast,” which is presented each year by Robert Michael Sanders as a benefit for The Denver Actors Fund, is an opportunity for local performers to sing songs and act out scenes they would never … ever! … get cast to perform on any legit stage.
 Think gender-bending, race-bending and age-bending.
 Odd couples and mixed groups.
 Wrong is oh so right.
 “Miscast” has evolved over the years into one of the biggest nights of the year in the Colorado theatre community – and it is a really good show.
 “Miscast 2019” will be held Sept.
 30 at a new location: The Aurora Fox Arts Center.
-Tickets will go on sale in August.
-In the meantime … Save the Date!
+Tickets are available right now.

 VISIT OUR ONLINE MERCH STORE: